Richardriches/ngnc-stablecoin/README.md

 │   └── NGNC.sol          # ERC-20 stablecoin contract
 ├── README.md             # Project overview and vision
 └── ...                   # Scripts, tests, and deployment tools (coming soon)

+## ✅ License
+MIT License – Free to use, modify, or build on with attribution.